 The universities are roughly divided into four groups.
 The group in the vertical row at the top are those with highest number of Ph.D. graduates supervising dissertations in cultural anthropology.
 This includes the University of Chicago, Berkeley, Harvard, Columbia, Stanford, Michigan, Cornell, Indiana, Penn, UCLA, Washington, UT Austin, Northwestern, and Yale.

-The group with the next highest number is the vertical row to the middle-right.
+The group with the next highest number is the column to the middle-right.
 This group is notable because it includes LSE, Cambridge, and Oxford, which are the only non-US universities in the top two groups.
 This is followed by the group to the middle left.
 This is where our friends in theology and missiology seem to be concentrated.
 The circle at the bottom are universities which had the fewest number of graduates supervising Ph.D.s, usually zero.

 The full-size graphic, where the text labels are all legible and the arrowheads (which show which university is sending a graduate to which one as a supervising staff member) is too large to post, but even with this smaller graphic, it’s possible to see a number of interesting (but expected patterns).